pepihasenfuss/ungravel-smartcontracts/README.md

-If you find a bug, please send a short bugreport to: bugreport@ungravel.com Each bug report gets directly rooted to the lead developer and probably receives a small grant once ungravel goes live officially.
+If you find a bug, please send a short bugreport to: bugreport@ungravel.com Each bug report gets directly rooted to the lead developer and probably receives am answer once ungravel goes live officially. (include your Ethereum mainnet account / address & your e-mail)

 Thank you!